CJGreig/QGIS-Documentation/docs/training_manual/basic_map/overview.rst

 4. |checkbox|:guilabel:`Render`
 5. |measure|

-.. note:: If any of these tools is not visible on the screen, try enabling some toolbars that are currently hidden.
+.. note:: If any of these tools are not visible on the screen, try enabling some toolbars that are currently hidden.
 Also keep in mind that if there isn't enough space on the screen, a toolbar may be shortened by hiding some of its tools.
 You can see the hidden tools by clicking on the double right